 Maryland businesses (including agricultural businesses), non-profits, and State, local, and municipal governments and their institutions are eligible to apply.
 If a tower is not readily available for installation, applicants will be placed onto a waitlist.

-In order to ensure the most efficient use of program funding, applicants to the Anemometer Loan Program who need resource assessment to plan for community-scale or large agricultural applications will receive dispatch priority.
-The program is generally not available to property owners who wish to install small residential turbines.
-Applications indicating intent to ultimately install a wind project with a nameplate capacity less than 5 kilowatts will not typically be considered for anemometer loans.
+Applicants looking to develop large distributed wind projects will receive priority in order to ensure the most efficient use of program funding.
+The program is not available to property owners who wish to install small residential turbines.
+Applications indicating development of a wind project with a nameplate capacity less than 50 kilowatts will not be considered for anemometer loans.